stevensouza/automon/examples/README.md

 Load Time Weaving (LTW) Invocation
 -----------------------------------

-Here is a short video that shows an example of LTW with Automon: [Automon demo](http://youtu.be/RdR0EdezS74)
+Here is a short video that shows how to monitor your code using Automon with LTW: [Automon demo](http://youtu.be/RdR0EdezS74)

 The following is an example of invoking a program with LTW: